 Give up hatred, not social media accounts: Rahul to PM Modi

 "This Sunday, thinking of giving up my social media accounts on Facebook, Twitter, Instagram & YouTube.
 Will keep you all posted," Modi tweeted.
 Tagging Modi's tweet, Gandhi wrote on Twitter, "Give up hatred, not social media accounts."
 Congress' chief spokesperson Randeep Surjewala tweeted, "Respected Modi ji, Earnestly wish you would give this advice to the concerted army of trolls, who abuse-intimidate-badger-threaten others every second in your name!
 Sincere Regards, Citizens of India."
-PTI ASK KJ KJ.
+Congress' leader in Lok Sabha Adhir Ranjan Chowdhury alleged Prime Minister Modi's "new ploy" of leaving social media is to "divert the attention of the nation from burning issues".
+Reacting to the PM's tweet, senior Congress leader Shashi Tharoor tweeted, "The PM's abrupt announcement has led many to worry whether it's a prelude to banning these services throughout the country too.
+As @narendramodi knows well, social media can also be a force for good & for positive & useful messaging.
+It doesn't have to be about spreading hate."
+PTI ASK KJ.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)